ahcombs/actdata/README.md

     dictionary dataset.
 Typically, studies provide dictionary datasets with more than one component, but not all studies provide all possible components.
 Components include:
-      - *identities*: Words that describe actors.
+      - *identities:* Words that describe actors.
 Typically nouns (e.g. academic, woman, youngster)
-      - *behaviors*: Actions that actors can perform.
+      - *behaviors:* Actions that actors can perform.
 Typically verbs (e.g. wheedle, acclaim, work)
-      - *mods*: Modifiers.
+      - *mods:* Modifiers.
 Typically adjectives that can be applied to identities (e.g. active, witty, young)
-      - *settings*: Places and situations (e.g. airplane, alley, worship\_service)
+      - *settings:* Places and situations (e.g. airplane, alley, worship\_service)
   - *Gender* indicates the gender of the participants who rated the terms.
 Options are `m`, `f`, and `av`.
 Av (average) indicates that